• Skip to primary navigation

 • 2 tablespoon peanut butter

-• ½ tablespoon Braggs or soy sauce
+• ½ tablespoon soy sauce, tamari or coconut aminos

-• 1 tablespoon unflavoured oil
+• 1 tablespoon unflavoured oil or sesame oil

 • 1 tablespoon water